-The lift is normally moved to the job site by rolling on its 10" tires or four caster wheels.
+The lift is normally moved to the job site by rolling on its 8" tires and two caster wheels.
 Note: Do not pull by the load lifting cable.

 IMPORTANT Before tilting unit to reclined position, the carriage must be lowered all the way down and the Carriage Safety Latch must be engaged.